View Other Details

 - Practice your Spanish with local Panamanians

-- Hike to waterfalls and an extinct volcanic crater
+- Hike to spots like waterfalls and an extinct volcanic crater

 - Hear from local people about the challenges of climate change and its impacts on people’s lives.